Cheshire Constabulary: Cheshire Constabulary and the media

 During 2005/06, the force was featured in the BBC TV series Traffic Cops.

 Former Chief Constable Sir Peter Fahy called for the legal age of buying alcohol to increase to the age of 21 as a result of the Garry Newlove murder in 2007.

 Series 3 of 999: What's Your Emergency?, which aired in mid 2016, followed officers from Cheshire Constabulary alongside Ambulance crews from the North West Ambulance Service.

-During 2017, Cheshire Constabulary was featured in series 12 of Channel 5' TV programme Police Interceptors.
+During 2017, Cheshire Constabulary was featured in series 12 of Channel 5's TV programme Police Interceptors.

 In early 2019, a ten-part series focusing on the work of Cheshire Police's Vehicle Maintenance Unit aired on the TV channel Dave.